Dummy Taylor: Early years

 Taylor was born in Oskaloosa, Kansas in 1875.
-He was the son of Arnold B. Taylor, a farmer, and his wife, Emaline (Chatman) Taylor.
-At the time of the 1880 United States Census, Taylor was living in rural Jefferson County, Kansas with his parents, two older brothers, and two older sisters.
+He was the son of Arnold B. Taylor, a farmer, and his wife, Emaline (Chapman) Taylor.
+At the time of the 1880 United States census, Taylor was living in rural Jefferson County, Kansas with his parents, two older brothers, and two older sisters.
 Some accounts indicate Taylor was born deaf.
 However, at age four, Taylor was not listed as being "deaf and dumb" or otherwise disabled in the family's U.S. Census record.
-By age 10, Taylor was living at the Kansas School For the Deaf in Olathe, Kansas.
+By age 10, Taylor was living at the Kansas School for the Deaf in Olathe, Kansas.
 He was listed in the 1885 Kansas State Census as a pupil at the Deaf and Dumb Institute.

 Taylor continued to live at the Kansas School for the Deaf through his high school years.
 He was a pitcher for the school baseball team and also participated in boxing.
 Interviewed in 1942, Taylor recalled he had dreams as a boy of becoming a great boxer, but his parents objected.
 At the time of the 1895 Kansas State Census, Taylor was living in Olathe.